iamdakshak/facedetectbrain/README.md

-#Project Demo availabe at
+### Project demo available at :
 https://dakshaknagrale.in/facedetectbrain

-The project is under-development.
+The project is currently under-development.